-Investment in pharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that a product candidate will fail to gain regulatory approval or become commercially viable.
+Investment in pharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that a product candidate will fail to gain regulatory approval or become commercially unviable.
 We have never generated any product revenue, and we cannot estimate with precision the extent of our future losses.
 We do not currently have any products that are available for commercial sale and we may never generate product revenue or achieve profitability.
-Our net loss was \$23.3 million for the three months ended June 30, 2017 and, as of June 30, 2017, we had an accumulated deficit of \$108.5 million.
+Our net loss was \$53.2 million for the six months ended September 30, 2017 and, as of September 30, 2017, we had an accumulated deficit of \$138.4 million.

 We expect to continue to incur substantial and increasing losses through the projected commercialization of relugolix and MVT-602.
-Neither relugolix nor MVT-602 has been approved for marketing in the United States, and they may never receive such approval.
+Neither relugolix nor MVT-602 has been approved for marketing anywhere in the world, and they may never receive such approval.
 As a result, we are uncertain when or if we will achieve profitability and, if so, whether we will be able to sustain it.
 Our ability to generate product revenue and achieve profitability is dependent on our ability to complete the development of relugolix and MVT-602, obtain necessary regulatory approvals, and have relugolix and MVT-602 manufactured and successfully marketed.
 We cannot assure you that we will be profitable even if we successfully commercialize relugolix or MVT-602.
-If we do successfully obtain regulatory approval to market relugolix or MVT-602, our revenue will be dependent, in part, upon, among other things, the size of the markets in the territories for which we gain regulatory approval, the number of competitors in such markets, the accepted price for relugolix and MVT-602 and whether we own the commercial rights for that territory.
+If we do successfully obtain regulatory approval to market relugolix or MVT-602, our revenue will be dependent upon, in part and among other things, the size of the markets in the territories for which we gain regulatory approval, the number of competitors in such markets, the accepted price for relugolix and MVT-602 and whether we own the commercial rights for those territories.
 If the indication approved by regulatory authorities is narrower than we expect, or the treatment population is narrowed by competition, physician choice or treatment guidelines, we may not generate significant revenue from sales of relugolix or MVT-602, even if approved.
 Even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 Failure to become and remain profitable may adversely affect the market price of our common shares and our ability to raise capital and continue operations.

-We expect our research and development expenses to continue to be significant in connection with our development programs for relugolix and MVT-602.
+We expect our R&D expenses to continue to be significant in connection with our development programs for relugolix and MVT-602.
 In addition, if we obtain regulatory approval for either relugolix or MVT-602, we expect to incur increased sales and marketing expenses.
 As a result, we expect to continue to incur significant and increasing operating losses and negative cash flows for the foreseeable future.
-These losses have had and will continue to have an adverse effect on our financial position and working capital.
+These losses have had and will continue to have an adverse effect on our results of operations, financial position and working capital.